Aattam

 Aattam is a 2023 Indian Malayalam-language thriller film written and directed by Anand Ekarshi.
 The film was produced by Ajith Joy through Joy Movie Productions.

 The film won the 2023 Grand Jury Award at the Indian Film Festival of Los Angeles.
-It was also chosen as the opening feature film at the 54th International Film Festival of India held at Goa, and won best film at 70th National Film Award for Best Feature Film.
+It was chosen as the opening feature film at the 54th International Film Festival of India held in Goa, and won best film at 70th National Film Award for Best Feature Film.

 Plot

 Aattam explores the complex dynamics within a theater group, Arangu, composed of thirteen members—twelve men and one woman—and their production of a satirical play that critiques the male gaze in society.
 The story centers on Anjali, a dedicated actress who has been part of the group since she was sixteen.
-Despite her passion and talent, Anjali is treated by her male colleagues not as an equal artist but as a subordinate, relegated to traditional "women's tasks" such as stitching costumes and applying makeup.
+Despite her passion and talent, Anjali is treated by her male colleagues not as an equal artiste but as a subordinate, relegated to traditional "women's tasks" such as stitching costumes and applying makeup.
 This systemic gender disparity becomes evident as Anjali shines on stage, especially in her portrayal of the character Padmini, outshining her male counterparts.

 Among the group is Hari, a cinematic actor who has recently joined Arangu.
 His star power brings increased attention and financial benefits to the group, composed of ordinary people with diverse professions, including drivers, plumbers, and chefs.
 While this success is vital for the group, it also fuels competition and envy, particularly from Vinay, another member who dreams of being the lead but feels overshadowed by Hari's rising fame.

-The group celebrates the success of their play at a party hosted by Hari’s foreign friends, where tensions rise.
-Amidst the revelry, some of the members criticize Anjali for her behavior and attire, accusing her of being too free-spirited and provocatively dressed.
+The group celebrates the success of their play at a party hosted by Hari's foreign friends, where tensions rise.
+Amidst the revelry, some of the members criticise Anjali for her behaviour and attire, accusing her of being too free-spirited and provocatively dressed.
 Anjali, however, remains confident, feeling that she deserves to enjoy herself after her impressive performance.
 Unbeknownst to the others, Anjali is secretly having an affair with Vinay, who has yet to divorce his wife.

 As the evening progresses, Anjali returns to her shared room with Sajitha and her daughter.
 The next morning, she mysteriously disappears.
 Anjali later reveals that she was groped while asleep, with her only clue being the scent of perfume and a key left behind by the perpetrator.
 She suspects Hari, but without clear evidence, the matter remains clouded in uncertainty.
 Disturbed and disgusted, Anjali confides in Vinay, trusting him to help her navigate the situation.